For my life, it means a lot: Never say never and never give up. If one way is not working, try another. Try as long as you find your right way.

-I said if I had this situation, I would do it because I’m crazy enough to do it, but it’s a hard decision.
-Cause you can’t make exactly forecasts what happens with Bitcoin price.
+If I had this situation, I would do it because I’m crazy enough to do it, but it’s a hard decision.
+Cause you can’t make exact forecasts of what happens with Bitcoin price.

 On the other hand, doubts will kill the idea, and the universe will deliver chaos.
 What should I say?
 Matthias “Matze,” how we called him, just did it!
 The other day!

 The price of Bitcoin increased first from $3k to $4k and later to $17,000.
-Can you imagine how much money Matze made just by exchanging Fiat to Bitcoin?
+Can you imagine how much money Matze made just by exchanging Fiat for Bitcoin?

 Marco: Can you share a story about the funniest mistake you made when you were first starting?
 Can you tell us what lesson you learned from that?